kkyick2/py_netscript2/README.md

 # py_netscript2

-This Python script (version `20250528_1737`) uses `Netmiko` to execute commands on network devices concurrently, reading device details from a CSV file and commands from text files.
+This Python script (version `20250528_1737`) uses `Netmiko` to execute commands on network devices concurrently, reading device details from CSV files and commands from text files.
 It skips special termination commands (e.g., `exit`, `quit`), saves outputs to JSON and per-device text files, and logs to timestamped files based on a JSON configuration.
+A wrapper script (`run_batch.py`) enables concurrent execution for multiple CSV files listed in a batch file (`run_batch1.txt`).

 ## Folder Structure